War of the Usurper

 Next, Aerys called for the heads of Lord Robert Baratheon of Storm's End, Lyanna's betrothed, and Eddard Stark, now the Lord of Winterfell, after the deaths of his father and older brother.
 Robert and Eddard were in the Eyrie, however, and Jon Arryn refused to oblige.
 Instead, he raised his banners in revolt.
 This act is seen as the start of the war, which would last "close to a year".

-Gulltown's defenses eventually fell after an unknown amount of time, with Robert Baratheon slaying Marq Grafton in the Battle of Gulltown.
+Gulltown's defenses eventually fell after an unknown amount of time, with Robert Baratheon slaying Marq Grafton in the taking of Gulltown.
 Robert then departed for Storm's End to call his banners as well.

 Just as not all the lords in the Vale had sided with Jon Arryn, not all the lords in the stormlands sided with Robert Baratheon.
 The first major battle in the stormlands took place at Summerhall.
-The Battle of Summerhall (1 on the map) actually consisted of three battles, all fought on one day.
+There were three battles at Summerhall (1 on the map), all fought on one day.
 Lords Grandison, Cafferen, and Fell planned to join their hosts at Summerhall and march on Storm’s End, but Robert Baratheon had learned of their plans and struck first, attacking each army individually as they arrived.
 Lord Fell died in the battle and Robert's forces captured his son, Silveraxe.

 After this battle, Robert returned to Storm's End for unknown reasons.
 There, Robert turned his enemies into friends, as he managed to get Lords Grandison and Cafferen, both loyalist commanders, over to the rebel side, as well as Silveraxe.